mnsn/broadlink-mqtt-server/README.md

 You can also add a config.json to the root of your project with the above parameters

 ##### Option 1

-run:
+* run:
 ```bash
 $ npm install
 $ IP_PREFIX=10.0.0 BROADCAST_ADDRESS=10.0.0.255 MQTT_URL=mqtts://{{username}}:{{password}}@{{mqtt url}}:{{port}} node server.js
 ```
-Send a request to your client endpoint,<br/> something like `https://{{your endpoint}}/sendCommand?topic=learn&message={deviceName}:{action}`
+* Send a request to your client endpoint,<br/> something like `https://{{your endpoint}}/sendCommand?topic=learn&message={deviceName}:{action}`

-see that your broadlink enters learning mode
+* See that your broadlink enters learning mode

 ##### Option 2

-config.json example:
+* Create config.json on the root of your project config.json example:
 ```json
 {